JT-Gresham/AI-IntelArc-ArchLinux/README.md

 *    Python 3.11 (can be found in the AUR as 'python311')

 # Installation Is Easy
-Simply run the installation bash file (ex: AIIAAL-install.sh, AIIAAL-install-ollama.sh, etc...) for the package you want to install.
+Simply run (as a standard user, not root) the installation bash file (ex: AIIAAL-install.sh, AIIAAL-install-ollama.sh, etc...) for the package you want to install.
 Yeah...it's that easy!
 *    Note: [AIIAAL needs to be already installed](https://github.com/JT-Gresham/AI-IntelArc-ArchLinux/blob/main/AIIAAL-install.sh) before using the other installers.
 AIIAAL is the framework the others are built on.
 You only need to install the framework (AIIAAL) once.